wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 Keep this short and link to the many useful things on the interwebs.

+### Technical principles

+#### Do the smallest amount of good work
+The act of shipping a simple and readable story to live is more valuable than a perfectly engineered solution that ultimately takes too long to ship and has more complexity.

+#### Talk little and often
+Whether you're starting a new story or find yourself solving unexpected problems, make time to have lots of short conversations about them.
+Mulling these situations over with an opposite can often half the problem and increase collective knowledge.

+#### Own your code

+#### Ask for help
+The 20 minute rule.
+Start the clock when you are first stuck.
+After 20 minutes, rubber duck.
+If no progress, ask a fleshy human.

+#### Don't labour the point
+If it's not important, don't labour the point.
+Measure how many fucks you each give.
+Have strong opinions, weakly held.

 ### Development
 To start any new piece of work - whether story, bug fix, or chore - you should always start by creating a new branch from the `master` branch of the main repository on Github.
 (If the main repository is not yet on Github, [move it there](https://github.com/dxw/playbook/blob/master/guides/moving-a-repo-to-github.md)).